Radiative neutrino masses in an abelian extension of the Standard Model: Abstract

 \section{Abstract}

-The seesaw mechanism is the preferred methodology to obtain light neutrino masses by the introduction of a Majorana mass matrix.
+\justifying The seesaw mechanism is the preferred methodology to obtain light neutrino masses by the introduction of a Majorana mass matrix.
 Moreover, radiative corrections can be done in order to improve the predictions of the model.
 However, when such a Majorana mass matrix has no inverse, radiative corrections turn out as the only mechanism to get massive neutrinos.
 In this letter, it is shown a nonuniversal abelian extension $\mathrm{U(1)}_{X}$ of the Standard Model in which neutrinos acquire masses completely by radiative corrections through one-loop self-energies involving heavier right-handed neutrinos.
 Moreover, one right-handed neutrino $\nu_{R}^{2}$ also gets mass through radiative corrections involving Majorana fermions.
-Finally, some limit cases are drafted depending on the hierarchy among vacuum expectation values and Majorana masses.
+Finally, some limit cases are drafted depending on the hierarchy among vacuum expectation values and Majorana masses. .\\[0.2cm] \textbf{Keywords:} Flavor Problem, Neutrino Physics, Extended Scalar Sectors, Beyond Standard Model, Fermion masses, Inverse SeeSaw Mechanism.